 On April 11, 2014 SCC submitted to the Accrediting Commission on Community and Junior Colleges (ACCJC) Committee on Substantive Change, a Substantive Change Report seeking approval of a new location for the Automotive Technology Program at 1301 Georgia Street, Vallejo, California.
 On May 8, 2014, the Commission approved the change, pending a federally mandated site visit, which was conducted on July 23, 2014.
-On August 15, 2014, ACCJC sent notice to the Superintendent-President and Accreditation Liaison Officer that the site visit confirmed that statements made in the Substantive Change Report and supporting evidence in the report were true and accurate and that SCC's Automotive Technology Program at the Georgia Street site met all Eligibility Requirements, Accreditation Standards and relevant Commission policies [E.SC.1: ACCJC Letter Aug.
-15, 2014].
+On August 15, 2014, ACCJC sent notice to the Superintendent-President and Accreditation Liaison Officer that the site visit confirmed that statements made in the Substantive Change Report and supporting evidence in the report were true and accurate and that SCC Automotive Technology Program at the Georgia Street site met all Eligibility Requirements, Accreditation Standards and relevant Commission policies [E.S.
+C. 1: ACCJC Letter August 15, 2014].

 Since the ACCJC site visit on July 23, 2014, additional improvements to the site have been made: 34 student laptops have been installed and are functional with full wireless connectivity, printing, and Internet.
 Wireless coverage is available throughout the facility.
-On August 19, 2014, pending confirmation of a contract with AT&T Fiber, a temporary connectivity using UVerse has been set up to provide connectivity.
-[E.SC.2: Aug.
-19, 2014 Email from CTO confirming Technology & Connectivity for Auto Tech Program 301 Georgia St.]
+On August 19, 2014, pending confirmation of a contract with AT&T Fiber, a temporary connectivity using U-Verse has been set up to provide connectivity.
+[Evidence email from Roger Clague dated 8/19/14.
+[E.S.C.
+2: title of email confirming installation-must have a date.]

-A counselor visited the auto tech program on four separate occasions during the Spring 2014 semester to meet with students.
+In Fall 2014, a student ambassador was present at the Georgia Street site (VERIFY OR DELETE) A counselor visited the auto tech program on four separate occasions during the Spring 2014 semester to meet with students.
 In addition, the counselor also met with students at the main campus in Fairfield during the Spring semester.
-The counselor will make monthly visits during 2014-2015 semester [E.SC.3: Email from SCC Counselor Re Visits to Auto Tech Spring 2014]
+The counselor will make monthly visits during 2014-2015 semester??.
+[Does Evidence verify???]

 Currently, a full-time Automotive Lab Technician is in the process of being hired to assist students and provide administrative and technical support in the daily operation of the instructional lab.
-[E.SC.4: Job Description and Announcement for Auto Lab Technician]
+[Evidence: JD]

 The curriculum for ATEC135, Automotive Engine Performance, has been submitted to the Curriculum Committee for approval.
-[E.SC.5: ATEC 135 curriculum approval].
+[EVIDENCE FROM CURRICUNET GOES HERE].
 The program continues to thrive, with 118 students enrolled in Fall 2014 semester.

-The full-time Auto Tech instructor presented Alternative and Renewal Fuel Vehicle Training in August 2014 [E.SC.6: August 26 & 28 Alternative and Renewable Fuel Vehicle Training Program Summer Workshop 2014] and will attend the Automotive Aftermarket Productions (AAPEX) and SEMA (Specialty Equipment Market Association (SEMA) show November 4 through the 7, 2014 for professional development purposes.
-[E.SC.7: Registration Confirmation for AAPEX and SEMA Show 2014]
+The full-time Auto Tech instructor presented Alternative and Renewal Fuel Vehicle Training in August 2014 [evidence Training Flyer] and will attend the Automotive Aftermarket Productions (AAPEX) and SEMA (Specialty Equipment Market Association (SEMA) show November 4 through the 7, 2014 for professional development purposes.
+[Evidence registration confirmation]